Getting Started with Set OnePrint

 - CREATE A ROUTINE.
 Choose a regular time to read the stories—perhaps at breakfast or bedtime, or as part of a classroom routine.
 With exposure and repetition, kids will start naturally absorbing words and phrases from the books, similar to the way they learn their own native language.

-The following stages of language acquisition illustrate the miracle that is taking place in children’s growing brains:
+- WATCH YOUR CHILD LEARN.
+The following stages of language acquisition illustrate the process taking place in children’s growing brains:

 - Comprehension: the “silent period”